GoldWave

 computer speakers/headphones, select that source.
 That

-will allow you to record both the music and the vocals at
+allows you to record both the music and the vocals at

 the same time.
 If not, select the microphone source for